"Am I Seeing Things?" How to Manage Hallucinations

 People with Parkinson’s disease (PD) know that their non-motor symptoms can be more difficult to deal with than their motor issues.
-About 20% of those with PD will at some point experience PD psychosis.
+About 20 percent of those with PD will at some point experience PD psychosis.
 Generally associated with psychological conditions like schizophrenia, it is also a common complication in other illnesses, including Parkinson’s.1,2,3

 Psychosis tends to develop later in the progression of Parkinson’s.
 Nearly three-quarters of those who have lived with Parkinson’s for 20 years or more will experience some psychoses.
 Although there are multiple forms, in PD it generally presents as hallucinations or delusions.

 In the early stages of PD psychosis, some people can discuss their hallucinations with their doctor, family, or caregivers.
 This can help lead to a quick diagnosis and targeted treatment, if appropriate.
 At a minimum, it can aid everyone in coping with this new disturbance.

 Delusions are persistent false, fixed beliefs that seem real to the person experiencing them.
 They are not intentional and cannot be controlled.
 Delusions generally fit into 3 main categories.
 Jealousy, Persecutory, and Somatic.3

-The most common, paranoia, a component of jealousy, is expressed as suspicion over marital infidelity or the fear of having food or medications poisoned.Delusions are only experienced by about 10% of persons with PD.
+The most common, paranoia, a component of jealousy, is expressed as suspicion over marital infidelity or the fear of having food or medications poisoned.Delusions are only experienced by about 10 percent of persons with PD.
 It is important to know what they are and to report any potential examples to the doctor.2

 Parkinson’s, a neurodegenerative disorder of the brain, affects the cells that produce chemicals in the brain that control movement and balance.
 PD medications boost dopamine levels to ease motor symptoms.3

 Family members and caregivers should be aware of risk factors, and like with other PD changes, report them to the doctor.
 Reversible causes like urinary tract infections, sleep disturbances and medication changes can be addressed, and for most the symptoms will abate.
 Even over-the-counter drugs and supplements can pose risks for people with PD.

 Identifying the underlying cause of hallucinations and delusions will help determine what kind of treatment if any, is needed.

 Awareness of warning signs can aid in treatment planning.
 Sometimes hallucinatory symptoms can be managed without being medically treated because they don’t pose any danger.
 Delusions are more difficult to treat and are associated with a decline in a condition.

 There are 3 general steps your medical team will take in evaluating your condition:3

-Assessment – taking a full medical history, evaluating PD stage and determining the impact of psychological symptoms
+- Assessment – taking a full medical history, evaluating PD stage and determining the impact of psychological symptoms

-Adjustment – reviewing PD medications and making adjustments to try to find the right balance
+- Adjustment – reviewing PD medications and making adjustments to try to find the right balance

-Antipsychotics – For many years the use of antipsychotics was subject to its own medical complications due to the interaction with traditional PD medications.
+- Antipsychotics – For many years the use of antipsychotics was subject to its own medical complications due to the interaction with traditional PD medications.
 In 2016, Pimavanserin was the first drug approved specifically for PD psychosis that doesn’t interfere with motor performance.

 Caring for someone experiencing hallucinations or delusions can be frustrating and scary.
 Getting support for a caregiver is just as important as addressing and managing the condition for someone you love.